Skip to main content

 Estimated federal tax savings$5,880

-Want help optimizing your 401(k) strategy as part of a comprehensive financial plan?
+Want help optimizing your 401(k) strategy as part of a complete financial plan?

 On a $150,000 salary, you could be missing $41,500 of mega backdoor Roth room this year.
 The actual answer depends on whether your plan allows after-tax contributions and in-plan Roth conversions.